Health Care FSA Carryover FAQ

 If I had a health care FSA but I don’t re-enroll for the new plan year during Open Enrollment, will my funds carryover?

 Yes.
-If you do not re-enroll in a health care FSA during Open Enrollment, your annual election amount will be $0; however, the Carryover field and Available Balance will populate with the carryover amount, either when you move the funds with the Carryover Now button or when the carryover balance moved automatically in mid-May.
+If you do not re-enroll in a health care FSA during Open Enrollment, your annual election amount will be $0; however, in mid-May.
 These funds will be available to you and may carryover again as long as you remain a benefits-eligible active employee and eligible to participate in a health care FSA.

-What if I enroll in the Healthcare + Savings Plan with an option for a Health Savings Account?
+What if I enroll in the Stanford Choice HDHP with an option for a Health Savings Account?

 If you enroll in a Health Savings Account (HSA), you are not eligible to also have a health care FSA.
 If you are currently enrolled in the health care FSA and decide to enroll in the high-deductible health plan with an HSA during Open Enrollment for the upcoming year, you must spend down your health care FSA balance to zero by December 31, otherwise you forfeit your balance, which would include the carryover balance.
 IRS rules will not allow you to contribute to an HSA if you are enrolled in the health care FSA.